aws/aperf/README.md

 `-V, --version` version of APerf visualizer

-`-r, --run-directory` directory that contains collected data
+`-r, --run` run data to be visualized.
+Can be a directory or a tarball.

-`-n, --name` report name (name of the report for origanization purposes, creates directory of the same name, default of aperf_report_<run-directory>
+`-n, --name` report name (name of the report for origanization purposes, creates directory of the same name, default of aperf_report_<run>

 `-v, --verbose` verbose messages